RyanClementsHax/notes/web/vue/vue.md

   - `Object.freeze(...)` will prevent reactivity
   - if it is an object, the data is shared across all instances
   - if it is a function, the data is local
+  - don't try to access computed values from the data constructor
 - avoid arrow functions because they don't have a `this`
 - templates
   - can only have single root element